Login and Registration Forms in CodeIgniter 3 and MySQL

 In this topic, we will create a simple registration and login system in CodeIgniter 3.
 We will use email id as the login id.
 There will be a simple home page with options for Signup and Login.
-Complete registration by entering name, email_id and password.
-Once registration is successful, customer can login into the application.
+Complete the registration by entering the name, email_id and password.
+Once registration is successful, the customer can login into the application.
 We will use CodeIgniter 3 and MySQL to develop this application.

-Step 1 - Create a MySQL table for customer details
+Create a MySQL table for customer details

 Table: customer